LSFB-Team/lsfb-dataset/README.md

 Writting good test is trickier, please refer to the [pytest documentation](https://docs.pytest.org) for more information.

-## Creating
+## Local Install

-The test suite run by tox will cover the code of the library but not the deploy script.
-The main issue that can occur is that dependencies are missing in the setup.py file.
-To make sure everything is fine,
+You can always install the library locally by running the command `python -m pip install ./lsfb-dataset` in the root directory.

 # Sources